micro-os-plus/build-helper-xpack/README.md

 ## Install

-As a source xPacks, the easiest way to add it to a project is via **xpm**, but it can also be used as any Git project, for example as a submodule.
+As a source library xPacks, the easiest way to add it to a project is via **xpm**, but it can also be used as any Git project, for example as a submodule.

 ### Prerequisites